routingblog/arbitration/content/docs/problems.md

 Why do some contracts of adhesion have opt-out clauses?

-- They reduce the chance that the contract will be held to be procedurally or substantially unconscionable
+- They reduce the chance that the contract will be held to be procedurally or substantially unconscionable.

 - They allow the employer to avoid e.g., JAMS minimum standards.
 In particular they allow the companies to argue that the arbitration is not "required as a condition of employment". [^jams1]